 You didn’t consider studying in Georgia?

+Only positive.
 When I graduated high school, I didn’t know what I wanted at all.
 My parents supported the idea of me going to Lithuania, especially because my sister was still studying there.
 They told me that I could always come back to Georgia if I didn’t like it.
 It was difficult at first, but I really loved it there.

 How was your experience studying in Vilnius?